tishya07/AI-driven-robotic-flower/README.md

 ## Building the Flower
 The physical design was made to look realistic to inspire a sense of awe.
 I combined 3D-printed parts with artificial petals from Michaels.

 As 3D modeling was new to me, this stage required multiple iterations.
 Specifically, four design versions were created before achieving a functional prototype.
+Below are schematics for each component for this project.

 Petal Gear Design:
 <img width="2146" height="1196" alt="image" src="https://github.com/user-attachments/assets/b47e656f-402b-4d13-b4ac-e1a2cf0f067b" />